Imagen dinámica

 2. Reinterpretation: Take a page from one of your favorite comics and redraw it using different types of transitions.
 How does the narrative change?

-3. Silent Narration: Tell a complete story without using dialogue or narration, relying solely on the transitions between panels to convey the narrative.
+3. Silent Narration: Tell a complete story without using dialogue or narration, relying solely on transitions between panels to convey the narrative.

 Ready to take your visual narrative to the next level?
 Access practical exercises and tutorials here.